tin2tin/Pallaidium/README.md

 * In the Generative AI add-on preferences, hit the "Install all Dependencies" button.

-* Note that you can change what model cards are used in the various modes here(video, image, audio).
+* Note that you can change what model cards are used in the various modes here(video, image, and audio).

-* When it writes that it is finished(if any errors, let me know).
+* Then it writes that it is finished(if any errors, let me know).

+* Restart Blender.

 * Open the add-on UI in the Sequencedr > Sidebar > Generative AI.